par7133/LightOff/README.md

 # LightOff
-Let everyone surf by a confortable gray light and imageless (on premise) - GPL License
+Let everyone surf Internet by a confortable gray light and imageless (on premise) - GPL License